 Any shoe you don’t find comfortable when trying on is not going to get any more comfortable once you’re out running with them.

-And sometimes you can only discover that a pair of shoes are uncomfortable after running around in them.
+And sometimes you can only discover that a pair of shoes are uncomfortable after running around in them for several miles.

 Here are some more pointers for what to look for to find the best marathon shoes for you:

 - Pick shoes that suit the terrain of the marathon.
-Trail marathons have very different underfoot conditions to city marathons.
+Trail marathons have very different underfoot conditions to road marathons.
 (And don’t forget to train in the same environment as you are running!

 - If you’re used to running with running insoles, take them to the store to use when you test out your new shoes.